hfgiii/ses_portfolio/README.md

    This index is used to maximize the sharpe ratio of a four equity portfolio.

-* Calculate the [sharpe ratio](http://en.wikipedia.org/wiki/Sharpe_ratio) for individual equities using elasticsearch [extended stats aggregation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-metrics-extendedstats-aggregation.html);
+* Calculate the [sharpe ratio](http://en.wikipedia.org/wiki/Sharpe_ratio) for individual equities using the elasticsearch [extended stats aggregation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-metrics-extendedstats-aggregation.html);
-* Calculate the sharpe ratio for multiple equities using elasticsearch [terms aggregation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) to create one bucket per equity and the extended stats aggregation in each bucket.
+* Calculate the sharpe ratio for multiple equities using elasticsearch [terms aggregation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) to create one bucket per equity and then using extended stats aggregation in each bucket to calculate the sharpe ratio for each equity.
 * Calculate the weights of allocation for a four equity portfolio that maximize the sharp ratio for the portfolio as a whole.
-This example uses and elasticsearch [script field](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-script-fields.html), to distribute the allocation amongst the closing prices.
+This example uses the elasticsearch [script field](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-script-fields.html), to distribute the allocation weights amongst the closing prices.

 ### How to Run Examples